Belle of the Yukon: Plot

-In a Yukon town called Malemute, a saloon owned by "Honest" John Calhoun gets a new star performer, Belle De Valle, while he's away.
+In a Yukon town called Malemute, a saloon owned by "Honest" John Calhoun gets a new star performer, Belle De Valle, while he is away.
 A stranger in town, Sam Slade, offers to keep an eye on things until the boss returns, while saloon manager Pop Candless and crooked town marshal Maitland keep a suspicious eye on him.

 As soon as Honest John gets back, Belle hits him with a vase.
-They were acquainted in Seattle, where according to Belle, he was actually a con man known as Gentleman Jack who ditched her after becoming wanted by the law for his dishonest ways.
+They knew each other in Seattle, where according to Belle, he was actually a con man known as Gentleman Jack who ditched her after becoming wanted by the law for his dishonest ways.

 Pop's attractive daughter Lettie is attracted to Steve Atterbury, the piano player.
 Pop is leery and finds a letter indicating that Steve is already married with children.
 Steve is ambushed and put on a boat to Nome, giving the impression that he has coldly left Lettie behind.

 Honest John is secretly plotting a gold theft.
 He gains the town's trust and is named bank president.
-Belle discovers the scheme and starts a run of the bank, making Honest John pay off customers with money he'd planned to use in his scam.
+Belle discovers the scheme and starts a run of the bank, making Honest John pay off customers with money he had planned to steal.

 Everything turns out for the best, though, because Steve jumps ship and makes it back to Malemute to win Lettie back, helped by the arrival of his sister, Cherie, and their wealthy father, C.V.
 Atterbury, who vouches that Steve is unmarried and, as a gesture of good faith, places $100,000 in the bank.
 Honest John promises to actually be honest from now on.